markstringer-dti/markstringer-dti.github.io/dti.md

 Discussing these things in second circle will probably increase the chances of a project being successful.
 I'm putting this mildly.
 It will dramatically increase the chances of the project being successful.
 In fact, it's probably the only chance.

 But trying to discuss these things also brings with it the chance of a first circle response from the client (ignoring you) or a third circle response (shouting at you).
 And that in turn, I'm ashamed to admit it, but that in turn leads to similar kinds of reactions from you as a project manager, or your whole team.

+I've reacted many times to first circle reactions from the client with third circle responses, asking awkward, angry questions in meetings, putting the pirate ship issue that the client doesn't want to hear in reports with a wider audience.

+I've also lost my temper when either me, or my team have been addressed in shouty third circle.
+Many times.
+And I don't feel guilty about these reactions.
+I feel shame.
+A more powerful emotion.
+Guilt is about what you've done.
+Shame is about who you are.
+And when I think about these things, in the past, I've felt shame at who I am.
+I'm the kind of childish, uncontrolled individual who reacts emotionally to attacks.

+But two things have started to make me feel better about the responses I've made in the past.
+Seeing these things through the lens of first and third circle helps a lot.
+It has helped me to progress to feeling, not shame, not even guilt, just a kind of old fighter's acknowledgement of when my opponent made a move that, in my naivete couldn't counter.

+The second thing that has helped, is to realise that when I've reacted with anger (third circle) or silence (second circle) to some kind of response from the client, I'm doing what they want me to do.
+I'm responding in a way that is fine with them.
+Almost always, in these situations, the way that they want me, and my team to respond is by shutting up and not bothering them with the problems that they need to give some attention.
+Sometimes they want us to respond by faking an "agreed activity" of running around and looking busy and getting visibly stressed i.e. "working hard."

+Because you're the supplier and they're the client, because they're senior and you're junior, they don't expect you to get angry.
+But it's really no skin of their nose if you do.

 Here's the kind of dialogue that can happen.